CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 npm start -- --public
 ```

-The development server has a few other options as well, which you can see by pasing the `--help` parameter:
+The development server has a few other options as well, which you can see by passing the `--help` parameter:

 ```
 npm start -- --help
 ```

+### Build Output

+Cesium can be used a few different ways.
+Cesium can be either a set of platform-generic ESM modules generic to browser, or bundled targeting the browser or NodeJS environment.

+- [ESM (ECMAScript modules)](https://nodejs.org/api/esm.html) - Standard for packaging JS code which are supported by most browsers and NodeJS.
+Modules use `import` and `export` statements.
+Unprocessed, individual modules are available in the `Source` directory, accessible by importing `Source/Cesium.js`; A single pre-processed bundle and source map by importing `Build/Cesium/index.js`.
+- [IIFE (immediately-invoked function expression)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) - A pre-processed bundle and source mapoptimized for the browser, which defines a `Cesium` global variable upon loading `Build/Cesium/Cesium.js`.
+- [CJS (CommonJS)](https://nodejs.org/api/modules.html) - A pre-processed, bundled module packaged for running in NodeJS accessible by requiring `index.cjs`.

+Read the complete list of build scripts and options below for more details.

 While you can use the editor of your choice to develop Cesium, certain files, such as `glsl` and new tests, require that
 the `build` task be executed in order for the changes to take effect.
 You can use the `build-watch` script to have this